Hojicha Latte

 Milk

-Oat milk pairs especially well with hojicha because its natural sweetness complements the roasted flavor.
+Oat milk pairs well with hojicha because its grain-like sweetness complements the roasted flavor.
 Whole milk creates a richer texture.

 Temperature